 Halong Cruise On-Board Dinner, Karaoke, Squid Fishing

 The daylight was gone, but the day was not over.
 Dinner, much like lunch, consisted of an incredible array of local dishes.
-Still more to come, we had an obnoxious, yet entertaining, round of karaoke and then a try at squid fishing.
+Still more was to come; we had an obnoxious, yet entertaining, round of karaoke and then a try at squid fishing.
 We came up empty, but the entire day had been more than fulfilling.
-Exhausted and anticipating an even more stellar Day Two of our Halong Bay cruise, we went to bed early and were gently rocked to sleep in our cove.
+Exhausted and anticipating an even more stellar Day Two of our Halong Bay cruise, we went to bed earlier than most and were gently rocked to sleep in our cove.

-Day Two Of Our Halong Bay Junk Boat Cruise
+Day Two of Our Halong Bay Boat Cruise

-On Day Two, we quickly learned why a Halong Bay Cruise 3 Days 2 Nights is worth it.
-As we ventured further into the bay away from the crowds, we found secluded spots for the best Halong Bay attractions: kayaking, hiking and swimming.
-In the afternoon, we were allowed to jump from the boat into the clear and crisp water.
+On Day Two, we really learned why a Halong Bay Cruise 3 Days 2 Nights is worth it.
+As we ventured further into the bay away from the crowds, we found secluded spots for the best Halong Bay attractions.

 Waking Up On Halong Bay

-Soft morning light was filtering through the window of our cabin and I quickly rubbed the sleep from my eyes as I remembered where I was: on a junk boat in Halong Bay, Vietnam.
+Soft morning light was filtering through the window of our cabin and I quickly rubbed the sleep from my eyes remembering where I was: on a junk boat in Halong Bay, Vietnam!
 It was the second day of our 3-day Halong Bay cruise and we would be spending the day exploring the UNESCO World Heritage site.

 It was only a little past 6:00am, but I tossed on clothes, grabbed my camera and dashed up to the rooftop deck to take Halong Bay photos at dawn.
 The boat engines hadn’t yet started and a stillness of the early morning was only broken by a flock of birds soaring across the bay.
 Of all the Halong Bay sightseeing, the moment of silence and solitude was my favorite part of the Halong boat trip so far.

-It wasn’t long before we were on a schedule again with breakfast being promptly served at 7:00am and our day boat arriving just an hour later.
+It wasn’t long before breakfast was being promptly served at 7:00am and our day trip boat arriving just an hour later.
 We, along with our four table mates – the only other 3-day passengers on our boat – were making the trip deeper into the bay while the other passengers headed back for the shore.
 The impending adventure was the reason we booked a 2-night cruise in Halong Bay, Vietnam.

 Exploring Less-Visited Halong Bay Spots

 Our day tour guide, Gam, gave a brief introduction to the day: hiking, swimming, oyster farm, swimming, lunch, kayaking, and more swimming.
-And the bonus: Unlike the Halong junk boat, we were allowed to jump, dive and flip off the top, side and bow of this boat.
+And the bonus, we were allowed to jump, dive and flip off the top, side and bow of this boat!

 Hiking and Swimming in Halong Bay

-The sun was still coming up, but the heat was already overbearing by the time we made our first stop at a karst with steps to an outlook and a man-made beach on the shore, very similar to what we had seen at Ti Top the previous day.
-There were fewer steps (only 300-some-odd steps vs the 425 at Ti Top), but it was no less strenuous.
+The sun was still coming up, but the heat was already overbearing by the time we made our first stop.
+This karst had steps to an outlook and a man-made beach on the shore, very similar to what we had seen at Ti Top the previous day.
+There were fewer steps, but it was no less strenuous.
 The hike was worth it though, as it delivered on spectacular views of the water below with no other boats in sight.
-Once back down, we didn’t hesitate a moment to get into the refreshingly cool water, not yet heated by the sun.
+Once back down, we didn’t hesitate a moment to get into the refreshing water, not yet heated by the sun.

 Halong Bay Oyster Farm Visit

 On the move again, we cruised to an Oyster Farm set back into an inlet.
-Several floating buildings, including a museum, housing for the staff, a work room and showcase room were all connected by an old, creaking boardwalk that bowed under the weight of us.
+Several floating buildings, including a museum, housing for the staff, a work room and showcase room were all connected by an old, creaking boardwalk that bowed under our weight.

-Gam explained how pearls are made and then took us into the workroom to peer over the shoulders of the workers as they used precise, dentist-like tools on the oysters to aid in the pearl-making process.
+Gam explained how pearls are made and then took us into the workroom to peer over the shoulders of workers as they used precise, dentist-like tools on the oysters to aid in the pearl-making process.
 It was quite interesting and the final product, set in gold and silver, was gorgeous.
-But even at direct-from-farm prices, the pearls were not within our budget.

 Jumping Off The Boat into Halong Bay